How to form complex castings with sand molds

 The ability of molding sand to be reused (after sand conditioning) to produce other sand castings in subsequent manufacturing operations.

 Many properties of molding sand depend on the grain size and distribution of sand particles: small grain size enhances mold strength, but large grain size is more permeable.
-Finely grained sand provides castings with a good surface finish, but possesses low permeability, while course grained sand provides the opposite.
+Finely grained sand provides castings with a good surface finish, but possesses low permeability, while coarse grained sand provides the opposite.

 Special additives or binders may be added to the basic aggregate of sand, clay, and water to increase cohesion.
 These binders can be either organic or inorganic.
 Common binders include cereals, ground pitch, sea coal, gilsonite, fuel oil, wood flour, silica flour, iron oxide, pearlite, molasses, dextrin, and proprietary materials.